Synthesis of Annotated Colorectal Cancer Tissue Images from Gland Layout: Appendix

-The generated cumulative mask (explained in \ref{sectioncomponentmask}) has 32 channels, which got reduced to 1 using the \textit{channel reducer network}, forming the tissue component mask.
+The generated intermediate tensor (explained in \ref{sectioncomponentmask}) has 32 channels, which got reduced to 1 using the \textit{mask generator network}, forming the glandular mask or tissue component mask.
 The network comprised of a series of convolution + Relu operations.
-The exact architecture is shown in Table \ref{channelreducer}.
+The exact architecture is shown in Table \ref{maskgeneratornetwork}.